 What are the Cranial Bones

-Out of the 22 bones that form the human skull, there are 8 bones that encase the brain.
-These bones are termed cranial bones, as they collectively form the cranium, also known as neurocranium, and braincase.
+Out of the 22 bones that form the human skull, 8 bones encase the brain.
+These are called cranial bones, collectively referred to as the neurocranium or braincase.
 Some of these bones are flat, while some are irregular.
-As stated, the cranium encloses and protects the brain, along with it also forms the shape of the head.
+As stated, the neurocranium encloses and protects the brain and forms the shape of the head.

-The cranium is located at the top of the head.
-You can easily feel this structure by running your hands on the crown of your head.
+It is located at the top of the head.
+You can easily feel this structure by running your hand on the crown of your head.